-Windows, external doors and joinery Repair category 2 Notes The windows comprise older timber framed double glazed units.
-Typical weathering/wear and tear is evident, and there is also condensation staining to margins internally.
-The entrance door functioned adequately, although this is also of an older style/type.
+Windows, external doors and joinery

+Repair category 1

+Notes The windows were generally found to be in a serviceable condition, although typical weathering/wear is now evident to some areas.
+A number of loose lever handles were also noted.

+The entrance door functioned satisfactorily.

 Windows and external doors can be problematic and over time their operation can be affected, and opening mechanisms damaged.
-It is therefore likely that attention will be required as part of an ongoing maintenance programme, until they are replaced.
+It is therefore likely that attention will be required as part of an ongoing maintenance programme.